The moment you decide to start a profitable blog can be the most thrilling time in your life, but it can also be awfully scary and overwhelming.

-Whether you’re a complete beginner or if you have some web design and coding knowledge – anyone can create a successful, money-making blog.
+Whether you’re a complete beginner or someone with some web design and coding knowledge – it makes no difference; anyone can create a successful, money-making blog.

-I truly believe that if I can do it, absolutely anyone can.
+However, I truly believe that if I can do it, absolutely anyone can.
 I started off just like you.

 I’m going to give you a step by step guide showing you exactly how to start a profitable blog.